 Industries That Created the Most Jobs in Austin in 2021

 As you can see, the majority of jobs are headed for the tech industry, with the automotive industry coming in at a close second thanks to Tesla.
 Manufacturing and logistics companies also created a significant number of jobs this year, which is not surprising considering Austin’s industrial market has had potentially its best year in history.
 Amazon’s e-commerce jobs (which, as mentioned, could maybe be classified as logistics) also made up a significant portion of that industry’s growth this year.

 New Headquarters in Austin in 2021

-One interesting piece of information that we’ve never written about before is the sheer volume of headquarter designations on the Chamber’s list.
+One interesting piece of information that we’ve never written about before is the sheer volume of headquarters designations on the Chamber’s list.
 Of the 182 records tracked on the list, 120 (66%) were marked as headquarters.
-This is an amazing number that highlights Austin’s ability to not only attract companies, but the leadership teams of those companies as well.
+This is an amazing number that highlights Austin’s ability to not only attract companies but the leadership teams of those companies as well.